LalitK-Space/Flight_Computer_Codebase/PCA9685_I2C/README.md

 PCA_setPWM(&hi2cx, PCA_PORTx, 0, SERVO_MAX) /* Should put your servo at 180 Degrees*/

 /* - Be careful not to put stress on your servos */
-/* - Let's say a value of SERVO_MIN as 100 puts your servo at 0 degrees; you must refrain from putting further stress on your servo by writing 101 and above.
+/* - Let's say a value of SERVO_MIN as 100 puts your servo at 0 degrees; you must refrain from putting further stress on your servo by writing 99 or below.
 Same for SERVO_MAX. */

 ```